aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 (MINLP) problems using a white box outer approximation approach.
 The AIMMS Outer Approximation solver is discussed in full detail in :ref:`ch:aoa`.

+.. rubric:: Re-optimizing with limited impact on the solution

+Imagine you have created a production plan based on optimizing some mathematical program and that something unexpected happened that (partly) ruined the plan.
+You now have to re-optimize the mathematical program, with some changes, but would like the solution of the new optimization to be close to the previous one.
+For that you can use the procedure

+-  :any:`GMP::Instance::AddLimitBinaryDeviationRow`

+which adds a constraint that limits the number of binary decision variables of which the solution value is allowed to change.
+This constraint can be removed using the procedure

+-  :any:`GMP::Instance::DeleteLimitBinaryDeviationRow`

 .. _sec:gmp.instance.dual: